A blood sugar or glucose test measures the amount of sugar (glucose) in the blood, glucose is a type of sugar, which is present in the blood.

 - Women who have been tested for diabetes during pregnancy.

-- Polycystic ovary disease, a condition in women in which the balance of female sex hormones is disturbed, causing cysts in the ovaries.
+- Polycystic ovary disease is a condition in women in which the balance of female sex hormones is disturbed, causing cysts in the ovaries.

 - If someone in your close relationship has diabetes (eg parent, brother or sister, etc.)